Olympiacos women's water polo team: European trophies and successes

 In 2022 Olympiacos were crowned back-to-back European Champions in Piraeus, beating UVSE (18–11 in the semi-final) and Sabadell (11–7 in the final).
 They went on to win the Greek League, the Greek Cup and the 2022 LEN Super Cup, thus completing the second (back-to-back) Quadruple Crown in their history.

-After the 2015 LEN Euroleague win of Olympiacos women's water polo team, Olympiacos CFP became the only multi-sport club in European water polo history after Pro Recco to have been crowned European Champions with both its men's and women's departments, and the only club with both its departments currently active (Pro Recco Women's department has been dissolved since 2012).
+After the 2015 LEN Euroleague win of Olympiacos women's water polo team, Olympiacos SFP became the only multi-sport club in European water polo history after Pro Recco to have been crowned European Champions with both its men's and women's departments, and the only club with both its departments currently active (Pro Recco Women's department has been dissolved since 2012).

-Domestically, Olympiacos is the most successful Greek club, having won a record 13 Greek Championships, a record 5 Greek Cups, a record 1 Greek Super Cup and a record 3 Doubles.
-They also hold the all-time record for the most consecutive Greek Championships, as they are the only team to have won 9 consecutive Greek Championship titles (2014–2022).
+Domestically, Olympiacos is the most successful Greek club, having won a record 14 Greek Championships, a record 6 Greek Cups, a record 3 Greek Super Cups and a record 5 Doubles.
+They also hold the all-time record for the most consecutive Greek Championships, as they are the only team to have won 11 consecutive Greek Championship titles (2014–2024).
 They won their first two titles in 1995 and 1998, but their best performance in the league came after coach Charis Pavlidis' arrival in 2007.
-Beginning from season 2010–11, Olympiacos has won ten Greek Championships in twelve seasons (2011, 2014–2022).
-In the 2015–16, 2019–20, 2020–21 and 2021–22 seasons, Olympiacos won the Greek Championship undefeated, winning every game in both the regular season and the play-offs.
+Beginning from season 2010–11, Olympiacos has won eleven Greek Championships in thirteen seasons (2011, 2014–2023).
+In the 2015–16, 2019–20, 2020–21, 2021–22 and 2022–23 seasons, Olympiacos won the Greek Championship undefeated, winning every game in both the regular season and the play-offs.
 They won the first-ever Greek Cup which was held in 2017–18 season and the first-ever Greek Super Cup held in 2020.